 The Government Relations Committee of Northwest Connecticut’s Chamber of Commerce meets the second Thursday of each month at our offices in Torrington.
-The Committee works closely with the Chamber staff, regional legislators, and lobbyist Marshall Collins, who follows the activities of the State Legislature.
+The Committee works closely with the Chamber staff, regional legislators, and lobbyist Mike Rell, who follows the activities of the State Legislature.
 The Committee is currently chaired by Christina Emery of Prime Time House, Inc.

 Among the activities of the Committee are the development of an annual Legislative Agenda, which is furnished to the Chamber’s Board of Directors for approval and then presented to the State Legislative Delegation from the Northwest Corner.
-Click here to view the 2019 Legislative Agenda.
+Click here to view the 2021 Legislative Agenda

 When appropriate, legislative alerts are distributed via email to Chamber membership.